 You can see SRM as a process comprising several key components that work together to create and maintain effective relationships with suppliers.

-Naturally, nothing in procurement is ever as easy as a linear process.
-This kind of simplified six step SRM process gives you a roadmap to follow and revise based on your own team’s needs and resources.
-You can modify it as you see fit.
+This simplified six-step SRM process gives you a roadmap to follow and revise.
+You are welcome to base it on your team's needs and resources and modify it as you see fit.

-Why is SRM important
+Why is SRM important?

 Supplier relationship management is one of the topics that often comes up in the discussions with procurement leaders on the Art of Procurement podcast.